51

 Department: Northumbria School of Design, Arts and Creative Industries

-Dr Sarah Gilligan is Assistant Professor in Fashion Communication in the School of Design, Arts, and Creative Industries.
-Her research and publications centre on clothing and identities on and beyond the screen - particularly the distinct, yet symbiotic relationships between costuming identities, fashion, and star-celebrity culture in contemporary visual culture.
+Dr Sarah Gilligan joined Northumbria in 2020 as a senior lecturer, following a career in further and adult education.
+She currently teaches BA (Hons) Fashion Communication, and supervises post graduate researchers in the School of Design, Arts and Creative Industries (DACI).
+Sarah's research and publications centre on visual and material cultures with a particular focus on clothing and identities on and beyond the screen.
+Her work critically examines the distinct, yet symbiotic relationships between costuming identities, fashion, and contemporary star-celebrity culture.

 Sarah has published a wide range of peer reviewed journal articles and book chapters tied to her research, and has also guest edited special issues of Clothing Cultures(),Queer Studies in Media and Popular Culture(), andCritical Studies in Men's Fashion().Sarah’s research has appeared in journals such as Fashion Theory; Film, Fashion and Consumption; Critical Studies in Fashion and Beauty; Journal of Bodies, Sexualities and Masculinitiesand theJournal of Asia Pacific Popular Culture, as well as in the following books: Surface Tensions: Surface, Fashion in Fiction, Illuminating Torchwood, Women on Screen, Cinema, Identities and Beyond, James Bond in World and Popular Culture, Fashion Cultures: Theories, Explorations and Analysis.
 Additionally, Sarah is also the author of the BFI book Teaching Women and Film.